ewijohnson/johnson_eric_data_mashup_project/Datasets/Wikipedia/List of Video Game Musicians/Video game soundtracks by composer.md

 When collecting this data, I collected some additional information that is not about video game musicians, such as some video game systems, due to the nature of web scraping and how I was able to filter or not filter out information as I scraped it.
-Therefore, my first step will be to go through the individual files and remove any that are not related to video game musicians.
+Therefore, my first step was to go through the individual files and remove any that are not related to video game musicians.
 I completed this step of edits by hand, as there were not too many to go through and there was no good way to do this in Python that would take less time than doing it by hand.

-When I had the appropriate group of information, I then combined these individual files into a single file using a python script ("combining_indv_to_one.py").
-This single file is the text file "all_composer_data.txt".
-I then did a few hand edits of the data, ensuring that only the correct data was inside.
-After that, I realized that I needed to change the separators from commas to something else, as when I attempted to read the file into my Jupyter Notebook, many of the lines were not being read in correctly due to commas in the game names.
-So I wrote another script, "replacing_separators.py" which went through and reformatted all of the data, including changing the separators to semi-colons.
-This allowed my final intermediate data file, "all_composer_data_cleaned_adjusted.txt" to correctly work.

 I also did a little data cleaning in OpenRefine in order to ensure variations on game names were formatted the same across all datasets.
 For example, I removed all accents above the letter "e"